transcriptaze/snyth-supercollider/README.md

 Basic Supercollider plugin that implements the _snyth_ Jacobi ellipse oscillator.
 For a detailed description, user guide and examples, please see the parent repository [README](https://github.com/transcriptaze/snyth).

+This is very much a work-in-progress and there honestly isn't much here other than a bare bones proof of concept because most of the development effort is currently being focused on the WebAudio implementation.
+But like the PureData implementation, one of these days.....

 ### Issues and Feature Requests